Que2Cyber/video-streaming-api/README.md

 - /api/videos/list: GET request to list all available videos.
 - /api/videos/search: GET request to search for videos by criteria.
 - /api/videos/engagement/{videoId}: GET request to retrieve engagement statistics for a video.

+## Testing
+We use JUnit and Mockito for unit testing and H2 (in-memory database) for database integration testing.
+To run the tests:

+- For unit tests:
+mvn test
+- For integration tests:
+  mvn test -P integration-tests

+## Assumptions
+To provide context and clarify certain aspects of this project, I have made the following assumptions during development:

+1. Authentication and Authorization: I assumed that authentication and authorization mechanisms are handled by an external system (e.g., OAuth or Single Sign-On).
+The API endpoints do not include authentication and authorization logic.
+Please integrate the appropriate security measures as needed.

+2. Database Choice: I assumed that you have configured an appropriate database for the application, such as H2, MySQL, or another compatible database system.
+The application's database schema will be automatically updated if using H2 with the provided configuration.

+3. Deployment Environment: I assumed that you will deploy this application in a suitable environment for a production-ready solution.
+Make sure to consider factors like server resources, load balancing, and scalability.

+4. Error Handling: While I have implemented basic error handling, I assumed that it will be extended according to specific error reporting and logging requirements.

+5. User Interface (UI): This project focuses on the backend API.
+I assume that a separate frontend application will interact with this API to provide a user interface for content managers and users.

+6. Performance Testing: Performance testing and optimization are beyond the scope of this project.
+I recommend conducting thorough performance tests in a production environment to ensure the system meets  performance requirements.

+7. Data Volume: This application is designed for moderate data volumes.
+If you expect high data volumes, consider additional optimizations and database scaling.

+8. Data Security: Data encryption and security measures are not explicitly addressed in this project's scope.
+One should implement encryption and security protocols appropriate for their use case.

+9. Monitoring and Alerting: I assumed there is a monitoring and alerting system in place to detect and respond to issues in a production environment.